Leadership Team

 Norma W. Honeycutt, M.Ed., Executive Director

-Norma W. Honeycutt is an expert, international award-winning Early Childhood trainer and consultant.
-She is the Executive Director of Partners In Learning Child Development and Family Resource Center and a state-wide advocate in Early Care, Education, and Intervention.
+Norma W. Honeycutt is an expert, international award-winning early Childhood trainer and consultant.
+She is the Executive Director of Partners In Learning Child Development and Family Resource Center and a state-wide advocate for early care, education, and intervention.

-She is certified to provide Triple-P, Special Instruction for Infants and Toddlers, and holds a Bachelors of Arts Degree in Child and Family Development from the University of North Carolina in Charlotte and a Master’s Degree in Birth through Kindergarten.
-For more than three decades Norma has used her skills to support children and their families.
+She is certified to provide Triple-P, Special Instruction for Infants and Toddlers, and holds a Bachelor of Arts Degree in Child and Family Development from the University of North Carolina in Charlotte and a Master’s Degree in Birth through Kindergarten.
+For more than three decades, Norma has used her skills to support children and their families.
 She is a highly regarded and popular trainer and speaker.
-She is passionate about quality in Early Childhood, making sure that children receive the best possible care and education to help them reach their full potential.
-She has worked within the education, health and social services sectors, performing a wide range of roles such as teacher, director, education consultant, and child care commissioner.
+She is passionate about quality in early childhood, making sure that children receive the best possible care and education to help them reach their full potential.
+She has worked within the education, health, and social services sectors, performing a wide range of roles such as teacher, director, education consultant, and child care commissioner.

 Norma is married and is the mother of five adult children, which is why she is able to speak from the heart to parents and all those who care for or educate children.